5 Things I Learned During My First Book Launch

 5 Things I Learned

 Publishing a book takes longer than expected.
 Most posts nowadays suggest you can write, edit, format, and self-publish a book in 30 to 90 days.
-This can be true if you have done it several times and are use to the process, but for my first time it took 14 months from start to finish.
+This can be true if you've done it several times and are use to the process, but for my first time it took 14 months from start to finish.
 PGNEK included illustrations which take time but for some authors, it can take them years before they publish a novel.
 Unless you are a stay at home mom or full time author expect the process to take about three times longer than planned.

 Finding good help can be hard.
 If it's your first time writing a book then finding help can be hard when you don't know what to expect.
 Luckily, I used Fivver.com which helps narrow down exactly who you are looking for when it comes to hiring someone.
 The site has ratings out of 5 stars along with different packages to choose from, and reviews from previous sales.
 Keep in mind there are people from other countries where the language barrier might be tough to work through.
 But, overall, the experience brought my children's book to life with the help from others!